 Some employers may also choose to disqualify candidates who fail a drug test for THC.
 Some states, however, have passed employment protection measures prohibiting employers from giving new hires a drug test for THC with some exceptions.

 Companies are now seeing cannabis use more like alcohol use that can be done at home.
 It’s a far cry from having weed at company parties like alcohol, but it’s a start.

 Finding the best cannabis job for you depends on your personality, preferences, job experience, education level, and willingness to commit to the cannabis and hemp industry.
 Cannabis job prospects are available for any individual.

 If you’re ready to join the hundreds of thousands of employees currently serving the marijuana industry, it’s time to invest in your cannabis education.
 Join Cannabis Training University’s online cannabis college to learn from the best in the business.

 Learn from expert growers, extractors, lawyers, managers, and budtenders the ins and outs of this exciting industry.
-Earn your cannabis certification within a year and learn at your own pace about topics such as marijuana growing, marijuana cooking and extraction, marijuana laws and regulations, marijuana as medicine, cannabis jobs, becoming a budtender, and marijuana dispensary and delivery service management.
+Earn your cannabis certifications within a year and learn at your own pace about topics such as marijuana growing, marijuana cooking and extraction, marijuana laws and regulations, marijuana as medicine, cannabis jobs, becoming a budtender, and marijuana dispensary and delivery service management.

-Start your cannabis career with online cannabis training from CTU!
+Start your cannabis career with cannabis training online from CTU!